Mat penstemon

 - Is Mat penstemon good for the Colorado Front Range?

-- Yes.
-Mat penstemon is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Mat penstemon is a well-suited groundcover for Colorado's Front Range.

 - How big does Mat penstemon get?